 Live Cattle

-- In 2021, about 444,750 head of live cattle left the NT’s borders to both interstate and overseas destinations (Chart 2).
+- In 2024, around 598,000 heads of live cattle left the NT’s borders to both interstate and overseas destinations.

 International Live Cattle Exports

-- The NT exports live cattle to a number of countries, most of which are located in Asia (Chart 3).
+- The NT exports live cattle to a number of countries, most of which are located in South East Asia (Chart 3).

 - In 2016, Indonesia allowed the import of frozen buffalo meat as a substitute for low value beef products, in response to high prices for Australian cattle.
 The Indonesian government also introduced a 5:1 feeder-breeder policy in late 2017, which was revised in July 2019 to require 5% of exported cattle be fertile breeders.